wamp-proto/wamp-proto/spec/basic.md

 When the transport allows for - as is the case with WebSocket - WAMP lets you combine the transport with any serialization.

-> Support for efficient serialization formats, both text and binary, together with advanced transport level features like WebSocket compression, message batching, ...
->

 ### Peers and Roles